 Cooee: Conversation, not commentary

 12 guests means everyone gets to ask questions.
 The guide actually answers them.
+There is a real back-and-forth that changes what you learn and remember.

 Big Tour: Tourist-board stops only

 The popular carpark lookout.
 The souvenir shop.
-The "photo opportunity."
+The “photo opportunity.”
+Stops chosen because a coach can park there.

 Cooee: The spots locals actually use